sopra-fs24-group-15/client/README.md

 Now you can open [http://localhost:3000](http://localhost:3000) to view it in the browser.\

-## Illustrations:
+## Illustrations
+(?)

-## Roadmap:
+## Roadmap
 MemeBattle currently consists of two GameModes.
 There are many more possible GameModes to implement.
-This could for example be a  Gamemode where Users can choose Pictures from their own gallery as the Template or where users could write a Topic themselves.
+This could, for example, be a  GameMode where users can choose pictures from their own gallery as the template, allowing a more personalized and diverse MemeBattle experience.
+Another exciting option could be a GameMode where users could write a Topic themselves, prompting others to create memes based on those topics, fostering creativity and also a more personalized experience.
-Furthermore, .... (?)

-## Authors and acknowledgment:
+## Authors and acknowledgment
-##### Authors:
+##### Authors
 Jana Muheim, Marc Huber, Marc Amsler, Christof Steiner, Gian Seifert

-##### Acknowledgment:
+##### Acknowledgment
 We want to thank the UZH and Prof. Fritz for offering the SoPra module.
 Without this module MemeBattle most likely would'nt exist.
 Furthermore, we want to say a big thanks to our tutor Miro Vannini.
 With his important and well-thought inputs MemeBattle wouldn't be what it is today.

 ## License